EnigmaCEO/Enigma-Sports-Network/README.md

   - Recent Coverage
   - Event timelines and animated score tickers

-All content is produced **post-game** and stored for replay, sharing, and archival — similar to a real sports network.
+All content is produced from **real-time game events** and stored for replay, sharing, and archival — similar to a real sports network.

 ---